mikiher/audiobookshelf-windows/Readme.md

 The installer was developed using [Inno Setup](https://jrsoftware.org/isinfo.php).

-### Building the Audiobookshelf server executable
+### 1. Building the Audiobookshelf server executable
 - Install [Node.js 16](https://nodejs.org/en/download/) (Must be version 16).
     - Optional: install [nvm-windows](https://github.com/coreybutler/nvm-windows#installation--upgrades) to manage multiple Node.js versions.
 - Install Visual Studio Code
-- Clone the [audiobookshelf](https://github.com/advplyr/audiobookshelf.git) Git repository
+- Clone the [audiobookshelf](https://github.com/advplyr/audiobookshelf.git) Github repository
 - Open the `audiobookshelf` folder in Visual Studio Code
 - Open the terminal (Ctrl+Shift+`)
 - Run `npm ci` to install the dependencies
 - Run `npm i pkg -g` to install the pkg (Node.js to executable) package
 - Run `npm run build-win` to build the audiobookshelf server executable (it will be placed in the `dist\win` folder)

-### Building the Audiobookshelf tray app
+### 2. Building the Audiobookshelf tray app

 The tray can be built using either Visual Studio 2022 or Visual Studio Code.
 - If you need to make design changes to the UI, it's recommended to use Visual Studio 2022, as it has a visual designer for Winforms.